NReilingh/describe-repo-schema/README.md

-The one way I can most increase my capacity in such a situation is to focus my efforts on CI/CD such that I can implement automated testing and deployment on every single one of my projects, and not have to worry about breaking things or messing up a deployment when I context switch between completely unrelated projects to make changes.
+The one way I can most increase my capacity in such a situation is to focus my efforts on CI/CD such that I can implement automated testing and deployment on every single one of my projects, and then not have to worry about breaking things or messing up a deployment when I context switch between completely unrelated projects to make changes.
 However, CI/CD workflows add a lot of complexity to a project, which means there's still significant overhead from context switching.